wntun/UDPClientFlightGear/README.md

 # UDPClientFlightGear
-This is C# program which helps to send data to FlightGear.
+This is C# program which helps to send data from flight test data to FlightGear.